-In 1999, hard-core pornographer Larry Flynt spoke at Georgetown, with no letter of protest from the faculty.
-The Archdiocese of Washington was not pleased, saying the decision provided "a platform which furthers the degradation of women, immoral behavior and the anti-religious opinions Mr. Flynt represents."
+In 1999, hard-core pornographer Larry Flynt spoke at Georgetown.
+There was no letter of protest from the faculty.
+But the Archdiocese of Washington was not pleased, saying the decision provided "a platform which furthers the degradation of women, immoral behavior and the anti-religious opinions Mr. Flynt represents."
 In 2003, 70 faculty members signed a letter protesting a speech by Cardinal Francis Arinze when he defended the traditional family at his commencement address; they were angry that he cited abortion, euthanasia, infanticide, fornication, adultery, divorce, pornography, and homosexuality as negative elements.

 In 1997, the Washington Archdiocese publicly criticized Georgetown for refusing to put crucifixes in the classrooms.
-In 2010, years after the crucifixes were restored, the university hid them, and other religious symbols, at the request of the Obama administration; Obama's advance team did not want the president to speak with Catholic symbols visible.
+In 2010, years after the crucifixes were restored, the university hid them, as well as other religious symbols, at the request of the Obama administration; Obama's advance team did not want the president to speak with Catholic symbols in the background.